 You drove under the influence - If you are driving under the influence in someone else’s car, their insurance won’t cover damages you cause.
-You’d face legal consequences, too.
+You’d face legal consequences for that, too.

 One important note, you may not be covered by someone else’s car insurance if you live with them and aren’t already listed on their policy.
 Many car insurance companies require that every driver in a household be listed on a car insurance policy.
 If you get into an accident while driving a car that belongs to your spouse or roommate, your claim may be denied because, from the insurance company’s perspective, you should have been listed on their policy already.

 Car insurance companies know that people borrow each other’s car, which is why permissive use is built into your car insurance coverage.
-That said, if you don’t own a car but borrow other people’s frequently, you might want to think about buying non-owner car insurance or consider adding yourself to someone else’s car insurance policy if you frequently borrow their car (adding another driver to a car insurance policy is usually a simple change, and can be worth it if you’re borrowing the same car on a daily basis).
+If you don’t own a car but borrow other people’s frequently, you might want to think about buying or consider adding yourself to someone else’s car insurance policy if you frequently borrow their car (adding another driver to a car insurance policy is usually a simple change, and can be worth it if you’re borrowing the same car on a daily basis).

-Unlike a standard car insurance policy, which usually contains coverage to protect the policyholder’s car, non-owner car insurance only protects a driver.
-Non-owner car insurance is generally only liability coverage, meaning it covers bodily injury (BI) and property damage (PD) that other people incur from an accident you caused.
-However, sometimes insurance companies offer personal injury protection and uninsured/underinsured motorist coverage as add-ons to non-owner policies.
+Unlike a which usually contains coverage to protect the policyholder’s car, non-owner car insurance only protects a driver.
+Non-owner car insurance is generally only meaning it covers bodily injury (BI) and property damage (PD) that other people incur from an accident you caused.
+However, sometimes insurance companies offer personal injury protection and as add-ons to non-owner policies.

 There are a few circumstances under which you should consider buying non-owner car insurance.

-You rent cars frequently: All but two states require drivers to have some sort of liability coverage to drive legally.
-Rental car companies sell liability insurance, but it may be more cost-effective to get a non-owner car insurance policy.
+You rent cars frequently : require drivers to have some sort of liability coverage to drive legally. sell liability insurance, but it may be cheaper to get a non-owner car insurance policy if you rent cars often.
 Buying a non-owner policy and declining liability coverage when you rent a car may be a more cost-effective way to protect yourself if you rent more than a week or so per year.

-You’re in between cars: If you're in between cars, you shouldn’t cancel your auto insurance coverage, because lapsing in coverage usually results in higher rates in the future.
-If you buy non-owner car insurance while you’re in between cars, insurance companies will know you stayed covered and won’t consider you to be “high risk.”
+You’re in between cars : If you're in between cars, you shouldn’t cancel your auto insurance coverage, because usually results in higher rates in the future.
+If you buy non-owner car insurance while you’re in between cars, insurance companies will know you stayed covered and likely won’t raise your premiums or consider you to be “high risk.”

-You are required to have auto insurance after a DUI: If you get convicted of a DUI and your license is suspended, you’ll likely need an SR-22, which is the name of the form your insurer must submit to prove to your state that you have car insurance, even if you aren’t allowed to drive.
-Most times, the law will accept you having even the most minimal non-owner car insurance policy until your license is reinstated.
+You are required to have auto insurance after a DUI : If you get convicted of a DUI and your license is suspended, you’ll likely need an , which is the name of the form your insurer must submit to prove to your state that you have car insurance, even if you Most times, the law will accept you having even the most minimal non-owner car insurance policy until your license is reinstated.